theo-armour/agenda/3-1-heritage/financial-studies-group/2025-03-13-theo-comments.md

 Generally

-* Date: iy's March
+* Date: is March
 * "Annual" column is a duplicate of the YTD budget column.

 In other circumstances

 * Curious presentation: Income statement with expenses as negative numbers.
 Normally there would be a separate expense statement.
 * The report period is defined as "month".
 Normally the period is defined by the audience: operations: monthly, directors: quarterly, shareholders: annually.
 We meet semi-annually...
 * Random category importance: some have seven digits while others have just two digits.
 * Difficulty is arriving at the cost of individual services.
 What does transport by the van cost?
 How much do we spend on food?
 TouchTown?

+financial

+questions

 Page 2: November date

 Page 3:

 * PTD = "Period to Date"
 * Many items are not known to us: example: Types A, C, Private Patient?